+These finish triggers are:

-Figure 3.7 – The amount of charge that has been added to or removed from the battery, the amount of charge required to integrate and the lower cut off current and voltage values, seen in orange, are used with the battery data, seen in brown, to determine if the charger VI has finished its task.
+The VI has been running for at least 60 seconds and amount of charge added to or removed from the battery is equal to the amount that the master has requested.

+The VI has been running for 60 seconds and the amount of current accepted by the battery falls below the lower current limit that has been set by the master

+A lower voltage limit has been set by the master VI and the battery voltage falls below this value

+The VI has been running for the amount of time set by the master.

+The current task that the VI is completing will determine the finish condition as follows:

-These finish triggers are: the VI has been running for at least 60 seconds and amount of charge added to or removed from the battery is equal to the amount that the master has requested; a lower current limit has been set by the master and, once the VI has been running for 60 seconds, the amount of current accepted by the battery falls below this level; a lower voltage limit has been set by the master VI and the battery voltage falls below this value; the VI has been running for the amount of time set by the master.
-When the slave VI is moving between SoCs then no current cutoff limits are set, voltage limits are set as those for 0% SoC and 100%, to ensure no overcharge or discharge.
-The time limit set by the master is sufficiently large enough to allow for the required charge to be added or removed and the VI will be closed once that value has been met.
+When the slave VI is moving between SoCs then no current cutoff limits are set, voltage limits are set as those for 0% SoC and 100%, to ensure no overcharge or overdischarge.
+The time limit set by the master is sufficiently large enough to allow for the required charge to be added or removed.
+The VI will stop once the required charge has been added or removed from the battery.

 If the battery is being fully charged then no current or voltage limits are set and the amount of charge to integrate is set above that which the battery is capable of.
-This will allow the battery to be fully charged for the required time while the limiter reduces the current once the battery reaches its upper voltage limit, as explained in chapter 2, to allow for constant voltage charging.
-If the battery is being fully discharged then a lower voltage limit is set by the master while time and integrated charge limits are set high to allow the battery to reach this lower voltage, where the slave VI will then stop.
+This will allow the battery to be fully charged for the required time, while the limiter reduces the current once the battery reaches its upper voltage limit to allow for constant voltage charging, as explained in chapter 2.
+The VI will stop once the time limit set by the master has been met or the current applied to the battery falls below the level set by the master.

+If the battery is being fully discharged then a lower voltage limit is set by the master whilst time and integrated charge limits are set high enough to allow the battery to reach this lower voltage, where the slave VI will then stop.